AI-Sensus/label-studio/README.md

 Watch [this seminar presentation](https://www.youtube.com/watch?v=b4Jyy0eGvug&ab_channel=JacobKamminga) that explains the motivation for this project and a live demo of this tool.

+For those interested in contributing, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Install M-MOVE-IT
 ```bash
 # Set-up virtual environment (python v3.10)